Encinitas station: History

+The original Encinitas depot, built in 1887 by the California Southern Railroad (which later became part of the Atchison, Topeka and Santa Fe Railway) still stands.
+It has been moved from its original location to 510 North Coast Highway, and is now in use as a coffee shop.

-On October 7, 2013, the Amtrak Pacific Surfliner began stopping at four COASTER stations: Carlsbad Village, Carlsbad Poinsettia, Encinitas, and Sorrento Valley.
-Amtrak dropped service to Carlsbad Poinsettia and Encinitas on October 9, 2017, due to low ridership.
+On October 7, 2013, the Amtrak Pacific Surfliner began stopping at four Coaster stations including Encinitas.
+Amtrak dropped service at Carlsbad Poinsettia and Encinitas on October 9, 2017, due to low ridership.